Simón Bolívar Symphony Orchestra

 The Simón Bolívar Symphony Orchestra of Venezuela (Orquesta Sinfónica Simón Bolívar de Venezuela) is a Venezuelan orchestra.
-Named after the Venezuelan national hero Simón Bolívar, it is the apex of the nation's system of youth orchestras, although by 2011, it was no longer officially a youth orchestra because the average age of the players had risen too high.
+Named after the Venezuelan national hero Simón Bolívar, it was initially the apex of the nation's system of youth orchestras.
+By 2011, it was no longer officially a youth orchestra as many of its members remained with the orchestra and the average age had risen to the early 20s.
 It was replaced as the national youth orchestra by the Teresa Carreño Youth Orchestra.

 The economist José Antonio Abreu established the Orquesta Sinfónica Simón Bolívar on 12 February 1978.
 Gustavo Dudamel has been the orchestra's artistic director since 1999.
 The orchestra has worked with many famous conductors including Claudio Abbado and Simon Rattle.

-Social Action Through Music
+Mission and history

-Venezuela's youth orchestras are run under the auspices of the Fundación Musical Simón Bolívar (FMSB), formerly known as the Fundacion del Estado para el Sistema Nacional de las Orquestas Juveniles e Infantiles de Venezuela, known colloquially as El Sistema.
+Venezuela's youth orchestras are run under the auspices of the Fundación Musical Simón Bolívar (FMSB), known colloquially as El Sistema, Venezuela's social action music programme.
+The Guardian wrote that the orchestra represented "a message of social inclusion and the manifest power of music to bring communities together".

+The orchestra consists of 180 members, who work under El Sistema’s Orchestral Academic Programme.
+Orchestra members have performed under Simon Rattle, Claudio Abbado, Daniel Barenboim, Krzysztof Penderecki, Esa-Pekka Salonen and Lorin Maazel.

 Based in Caracas, the orchestra moved its home in 2007 from the Teresa Carreño Cultural Complex to a new Center for Social Action Through Music nearby.
-The name of the center reflects the fact that El Sistema sees itself as a social agency:
+The name of the center reflects the fact that El Sistema sees itself as a social agency.
 Most of its music students come from poor socio-economic backgrounds.